-‘Young And The Restless’ Spoilers: Scott Gets An Offer, Paul And Nick Discuss Dina & Hilary Leans On Devon
+‘Young And The Restless’ Spoilers: Scott Gets An Offer, Paul And Nick Discuss Dina, & Hilary Leans On Devon

-The Young and the Restless (Y&R) spoilers for Wednesday, November 29, tease that Sharon McAvoy (Sharon Case) will complain about Abby Newman (Melissa Ordway) dragging Scott Grainger (Daniel Hall) in her drama at Newman Enterprises.
+Young and the Restless (Y&R) spoilers for Wednesday, November 29 tease that Sharon McAvoy (Sharon Case) will complain about Abby Newman (Melissa Ordway) dragging Scott Grainger (Daniel Hall) into her drama at Newman Enterprises.
 Sharon believes that Abby put him in trouble with Victor (Eric Braeden) and Victoria Newman (Amelia Heinle), worrying that it could cost him his job.
 She will suggest that he creates some distance between him and Abby, just until the drama blows over.

 According to SheKnows Soaps, Abby arrives at Sharon’s house to talk to Scott.
-Young and the Restless spoilers indicate that Sharon leaves them to work, but kisses her man passionately before leaving.
+Young and the Restless spoilers indicate that Sharon leaves them to work but kisses her man passionately before leaving.

 Young and the Restless spoilers state that Chelsea (Melissa Claire Egan) taunts Hilary (Mishael Morgan) over her nude pictures being plastered online.
 Chelsea will say that she is proud of Jordan (Darnell Kirkwood) for getting revenge on Hilary.